pollen-robotics/reachy2-docs/content/docs/simulation/simulation-installation.md

 toc: true
 weight: "70"
 ---
 If you want to try movements on the robot without using the real robot, you can install a simulated Reachy 2 on your computer, and run it the same way the real robot is run.
+The easiest way is using a docker image.
+We will thus assume that you already have docker installed and setup.

 Clone the sources of our docker, and pull the sources:
 ```python